mrchrisneal/misc-scripts/README.md

 Home to miscellaneous scripts I've written.

-Some have been discontinued and will not be updated, so please run these scripts at your own risk.
+Some have been discontinued and will not be updated, so run these scripts **at your own risk**.

-Most of these scripts aren't actively maintained or tested.
 Your results may vary.

+This collection is provided for informational and educational purposes only, without any warranties or guarantees.

+Happy scripting!

 ## Current Scripts
 #### Batch (Win)